 Escheat: The State as the Final Heir

-This is one of the shortest statutes in Arizona's probate code, but the concept behind it is straightforward.
-When every other category of heir has been exhausted and no one qualifies to inherit, the estate goes to Arizona.
+This is one of the shortest statutes in the probate code, but the concept is straightforward.
+When every other category of heir has been exhausted and no family members qualify to inherit, the estate goes to the state.

 If no one is qualified to claim the estate under this article, the intestate estate passes to the state.

 A.R.S. § 14-2105In practice, escheat is rare.
-Arizona's inheritance rules reach broadly through the family tree, covering descendants, parents, siblings, grandparents, and even distant cousins.
+The inheritance rules reach broadly through the family tree.
+They cover descendants, parents, siblings, grandparents, and even distant cousins.
 For the state to inherit, every one of those categories must have no surviving members.

 How This Connects to Survival Requirements

 The 120-hour survival rule under A.R.S. § 14-2104 contains an important safeguard that references this statute.
-If applying the survival requirement would cause the estate to escheat to the state (because every potential heir would be disqualified), the survival rule is set aside.
-Arizona law would rather have a relative inherit than allow the state to take an estate on a technicality.
+If applying the survival requirement would cause the estate to escheat (because every potential heir would be disqualified), the survival rule is set aside.
+The law would rather have a relative inherit than allow the state to take an estate on a technicality.